SvenGarson/launchschool-course-frontend/LS202_HTML-And-CSS/Lesson1_First-Web-Pages/Notes_Lesson1_First-Web-Pages.md

     `staff` would be a better, semantic name than `blue_border` etc.
   - In terms of CSS, **never type select** based on **an elements `name` attribute**!
   - In HTML5 , the **only elements that do not have semantic meaning are** `div` and `span`!
+  - Again, HTML 5 is **all about semantics** so every object should be used for the proper reason, which sometimes means that elements have to be nested to achieve these semantics.
+  - By default browser compress whitespace into a single space character
+  - In what scope can/must/should html entities be used?
+  - Do not use the `pre` tag to format text as it does not necessarily reproduce the same output in every browser and is in general a poor choice to format text
+  - if a lone `&` is followed by non-whitespace character and an `;` it may be interpreted as html entity. to avoid this when we want to display the char `&` itself, simply avoid this problem by serving it as `&amp;` html entity in the first place so that there are no misunderstandings.
+  - **Note**: html validators do not complain if character are not defined as html entities.
+We only find out once it causes problems on a page!
+  - Again, like in the case of heading elements such as `h1` and `h2`, **do not use these elements to solely highlight/format text** but **use them for their semantic meaning**.
+Misusing these elements for non-semantic purposes means that search machines/ browsers and readers cannot properly interpret the web page.
+  - use **`strong` over `b`** **if important text is to be highlighted using boldface** and **`em` over `i` if italics are desired to emphasize words**.
+  - use the elements for their semantic meaning and adjust their look using CSS - never use an html element for the way it looks (apart from the ones that have this as semantic)